WackoWiki/wackowiki/wacko/theme/default/README.md

 ## Download and Installation

-* Download Default as ZIP- or TAR.GZ archive, unzip it and copy the `default` directory to your theme folder of the WackoWiki installation.
+* Download Default and copy the `default` directory to your theme folder of the WackoWiki installation.
 * Edit your secondary config (or Admin panel) and set `'theme' => 'default'`.
 * Your wacko user may also select this theme on the Settings page.